 All of the sudden, the LED retrofit you planned out and got a competitive quote for got more complicated and more expensive.
 It's no longer just a lamp swap, but now you need electrical work done and need to buy new dimmer switches to work with your new lamps.

-The cost of retrofitting to a sustainable dimmable LED solution may be painful on the front end, but it's worth the savings and avoided maintenance headaches down the road.
+With any solution, the cost of retrofitting to a sustainable dimmable LED solution may be painful on the front end, but it's worth the savings and reduced maintenance headaches down the road.